WerDei/Server-Hats/README.md

 You can add any item IDs and item tags to this list, and after a restart players will be able to euip these items in a head slot.

-By default it includes items that have special rendering rules in vanilla Minecraft:
+By default, it includes items that have special rendering rules in vanilla Minecraft:
 ```
 "#banners",
-"#fence_gates",

 "feather",
 "end_rod",
 "lightning_rod",